neo4j-examples/neo4j-movies-template/README.md

 If you are using the Node API set `REACT_APP_API_BASE_URL` to `http://localhost:3000/api/v0`

-If you are using the flask api then set it to `http://localhost:5000/api/v0`
+If you are using the Flask api then set it to `http://localhost:5000/api/v0`

 * `npm start` starts the app on [http://localhost:3000/](http://localhost:3000/)

 ![image of PATH settings for NPM](./img/webUX.png)

 voilà!
-Netflix, eat your heart out ;-)
+IMDB, eat your heart out ;-)

 ## Ratings and Recommendations